Region 2 tournament welcomes back former EHS players

 “I think for David the first part of the world he wasn’t starting for us and I think the game was moving pretty fast for him and I think he had to adjust, not only to the speed of the game, but the speed of the players,” he said.”I think at this level the players are a lot faster up front than players in high school, but I think once he got it, he’s been great.”

-The Lady Mavericks will face off against Northeastern Oklahoma A&M on Thursday at 6 p.m.
+The Lady Mavericks will face off against Northeastern Oklahoma A&M on Thursday at 6 p.m. at D. Bruce Selby Stadium.
 The winner of that game will advance to play No. 2-seeded Seminole State on Friday at 6 p.m.
 The championship game will be played on Saturday at 3:30 p.m.

 The No. 1 seeded Mavericks will play Eastern Oklahoma State on Friday at 9 a.m., with the winner advancing to the championship game on Saturday at 1 p.m.